pkpapadop/hal-nerf/README.md

 with config_dfnet.txt you can control some of the network training parameters

-8) PART B. Now, you can run HAL-NeRF by running this command:
+8) Now, you can run HAL-NeRF by running this command:

 ```bash
 roslaunch locnerf navigate.launch parameter_file:=<param_file.yaml>